JulianHayward/Azure-MG-Sub-Governance-Reporting/setup.md

 * Click on '__Overview__'
 * Click on '__Wiki__'
 * Click on '__Publish code as wiki__'
-* Select the AzGovViz repository
+* Select the Azure Governance Visualizer repository
 * Select the folder '__wiki__' and click '__OK__'
 * Enter a name for the Wiki
 * Click '__Publish__'

-# AzGovViz in GitHub Actions
+# Azure Governance Visualizer in GitHub Actions

 ## Create GitHub repository